OCR-D/ocrd-website/site/en/workflows.md

   </tbody>
 </table>

-## Image Optimization (on Block Level)
+## Image Optimization (Region Level)

-In the following steps, the text blocks should be optimized for OCR.
+In the following steps, the text regions should be optimized for OCR.

-### Step 8:  Binarization
+### Step 8:  Binarization (Region Level)

 In this processing step, a scanned colored /gray scale document image is taken as input and a black and white binarized image is produced.
 This step should separate the background from the foreground.

-The binarization should be at least executed once (on page or block level).
+The binarization should be at least executed once (on page or region level).
 If you already binarized your image twice on page level, and have no large images, you can probably skip this step.